New Ecobee thermostat is an Alexa smart speaker too

 The SmartThermostat with Voice Control is Ecobee's new high-end smart thermostat.
-At $249 (including one temperature sensor), the price is steep, but Ecobee gave this model some additional smarts that make it well worth considering.
-The Ecobee4 will continue to be sold for $249 as long as supplies last.
-The new SmartThermostat has the following additional features:
+At $249 (including one temperature sensor), the price is steep, but Ecobee gave this model some additional smarts that make it worth considering.
+The Ecobee4 will continue to be sold for $249 as long as supplies last, and while the new model isn't the most dramatic upgrade over the previous one, it has a the following additional features that make it more compelling:

 - A glass, rather than a plastic finish